mbdavid/LiteDB/README.md

     - MapReduce using GroupBy/Having

 - New Native UI - LiteDB.Studio
-    - WinForms app to manipulate database
+    - WinForms app to manipulate the database
     - Based on SQL commands
     - Show results in grid or as text
     - Multi tabs, multi threads, multi transactions

-> What was droped?
+> What was dropped?

-- Single process only - optimazed for multi thread (open file as exclusive mode)
+- Single process only - optimized for multi thread (open file as exclusive mode)
-- Drop .NET 3.5/4.0 - works only in .NET 4.5+ and .NETStandard 2.0
+- Dropped .NET 3.5/4.0 - works only in .NET 4.5+ and .NETStandard 2.0
 - Shell commands (use SQL commands)

 .. but still...

 - Embedded support
 - Single database file
-- Single DLL, no dependency and 100% C#
+- Single DLL, no dependencies and 100% C#
 - 100% free open source

-> Roadmap: first beta version will be released in Aug/2019
+> Roadmap: The first beta version will be released in Aug/2019